 Treating oral cancer

-More than half of oral cancer cases aren’t detected until the cancer has already spread throughout the mouth and to the lymph nodes.
-Treatment largely depends on the stage of cancer you have, and may include chemotherapy and surgically removing parts of your mouth or lymph nodes affected by the cancer.
+More than half of oral cancer cases aren’t detected until the cancer has already spread throughout the mouth and to the lymph nodes, according to the National Cancer Institute (NCI).

 The outlook for white gums largely depends on the underlying cause.
 A short-term condition such as a canker sore may ultimately end up being just a temporary nuisance.